danfortunato/surface-hps-sisc/README.md

 ## Instructions

 First, run the MATLAB script `setup.m` to add the required directories to your MATLAB path.
-To generate figure `X`, change to the `figureX` directory and run the MATLAB script `figureX.m`.
-The script may plot a figure in MATLAB and/or write data to a file `figureX.txt`.
-In the latter case, the data may be plotted by running `make` from the `figureX` directory in a terminal.
+To generate figure `5.X`, change to the `figure5_X` directory and run the MATLAB script `figure5_X.m`.
+The script may plot a figure in MATLAB and/or write data to a file `figure5_X.txt`.
+In the latter case, the data may be plotted by running `make` from the `figure5_X` directory in a terminal.